 The income from Parking has been declining steadily over the past few years, and steps were taken to reduce the income targets.
-The decline now seems to have levelled out with income in 2011/12 broadly meeting the budgeted levels.
-Further reductions to the budget have been built into the MTFP as part of the 2012/13 budget process.

 4.4.3 Property Rentals

 Income received from property rentals is in the region of £5 million per annum.
 The Council has established an Asset Disposal Reserve for its property portfolio to ensure that the quality of its industrial estates and other commercial properties is maintained, thereby preserving the level of income generated by these assets.